Social enterprises in trades and maintenance

 Based in: Armidale, NSW

-About: BackTrack Works is a youth-focused social enterprise that provides training and employment opportunities in various trades, helping young people develop skills, gain confidence, and secure a brighter future.
+About: BackTrack Works is a social enterprise that provides pathways for training and employment in various trades, helping young people build practical experience in real-life work environments while accessing flexible wraparound support.

 Visit their website: https://backtrack.org.au